progit/progit/fi/02-git-basics/01-chapter2.markdown

 	$ git commit --amend

 This command takes your staging area and uses it for the commit.
-If you’ve have made no changes since your last commit (for instance, you run this command immediately after your previous commit), then your snapshot will look exactly the same and all you’ll change is your commit message.
+If you’ve made no changes since your last commit (for instance, you run this command immediately after your previous commit), then your snapshot will look exactly the same and all you’ll change is your commit message.

 The same commit-message editor fires up, but it already contains the message of your previous commit.
 You can edit the message the same as always, but it overwrites your previous commit.